 If you own a business, then you know how hard it can be to hire the perfect candidate for every job.
 So exactly how do you position your company’s team for maximum productivity and inner-office compatibility?
 One theory is to do so based on not just their skills but also their behavioral profiles.
-And the DISC Assessment is just the tool that can help you learn these profiles and build a compatible staff, a cohesive staff, a harmonious staff.
+A DISC Assessment is just the tool that can help you learn these profiles and build a compatible, cohesive, and harmonious staff.

 Recently, I came across a study done by Kenneth J. Sanginario, the founder and president of Corporate Value Metrics, LLC.
 In this study, he uses the DISC principle, a behavioral assessment tool based on the theory of William Marston.
 The principal centers around categorizing people, in this case your staff, into four different behavioral traits: the Dominant individual who loves to sit in the driver’s seat; the Influencer who is an extroverted people-person; the Steady individual who is supportive to those around them; and finally the Compliant, numbers-oriented, non-assertive individual.

 The DISC concept tries to explain that all individuals demonstrate certain traits.
 The whole essence of this principle is to focus on how you, as a business owner, can take the personalities of each individual on your team and strategically fit them together properly for adequate team functionality and harmony.
 You will be building not just on their skills, but how they fit together with all the other members of your team.
 This will completely change the dynamics of your company.
 Let’s take a closer look at each of these traits and how you can use them to help you build a compatible staff.